alist-org/docs/docs/guide/drivers/Crypt.md

 Advanced usage is only applicable to those who know about **`rclone`**

-If you know the **`rclone`** very well, you can check :point_right: [**rclone crypt document **](https://rclone.org/crypt) Currently fully compatible
+If you know the **`rclone`** very well, you can check :point_right: [**rclone crypt document**](https://rclone.org/crypt) Currently fully compatible

 Note: `Alist Crypt` used `filename_encoding = base64` in default.
 If you want to use Rclone, please config it in the advanced config.
 (Reason: more friendly to long filename)

-since Alist does not consider any case-insensitive internally, you may encounter problems when remote storage is case-insensitive. e.g.: use alist local driver on Windows, then use Crypt on it.
+Since Alist does not consider any case-insensitive internally, you may encounter problems when remote storage is case-insensitive. e.g.: use alist local driver on Windows, then use Crypt on it.

 <br/>